Call or text us

 Loneliness is becoming one of the most critical public health issues facing Toronto’s aging population.
-In a city defined by its skyline, diversity, and innovation, many seniors find themselves living in isolation—unseen, unheard, and underserved.
-While we often talk about health in terms of treatment and support, there is a quieter crisis shaping outcomes for tens of thousands of older adults: social disconnection.
+In a city defined by its skyline, diversity, and innovation, many seniors find themselves living in isolation, unseen, unheard, and underserved.
+While we often talk about health in terms of treatment and support, there is a quieter crisis shaping outcomes for tens of thousands of older adults: loneliness among the elderly and the social disconnection that comes with it.

 At Good Comfort, we believe connection is care.
 And in a city where aging often means navigating life alone in high-rises or disconnected neighborhoods, our role goes beyond support—we become a source of relationship, routine, and reassurance.